tnmy44/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 - [ ] Checked if pipelines have been run and passed.
 - [ ] Checked for proper documentation.
 - [ ] Checked for impact on performance.
-- [ ] Checked changes for alignment to SQL style and structure
+- [ ] Checked changes for alignment to SQL style and structure.
+- [ ] Checked if the stated testing has been performed.

 ## References